SystemsApproach/sdn/netvirt.rst

     Open vSwitch Functional Blocks.

-As depicted in :numref:`Figure %s <fig-ovs-blocks>`, OVS is programmed by a control plane using OpenFlow, just like many hardware switches described in previous chapters.
-It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol.
+As depicted in :numref:`Figure %s <fig-ovs-blocks>`, OVS is programmed by the control plane using OpenFlow, just like many hardware switches described in previous chapters.
+It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol, which is to say, OVSDB effectively serves the same purpose as gNMI/gNOI does for a hardware-based data plane.
+Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as purpose-built solution.

 Performance in the forwarding plane has been achieved via a long